hirodori/game-of-life/README.md

 # game-of-life
-Implementation of Conway's Game of Life using C
+Implementation of Conway's Game of Life using C.

 Conway's Game of Life is a cellular automaton that is played on a 2D square grid.
 Each square (or "cell") on the grid can be either alive or dead, and they evolve according to the following rules: